Malivil/TTT-Randomat-20-Jingle-Jam-2024/README.md

 _ttt_randomat_jinglejam2024_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_jinglejam2024_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Paranoid Yogscast
+_Suggested By_: LGCydel\
+Periodically plays audio clips from Yogscast members implicating others in nefarious behaviors.
+\
+\
+**ConVars**
+\
+_ttt_randomat_paranoidyogscast_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_paranoidyogscast_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_paranoidyogscast_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_paranoidyogscast_timer_min_ - Default: 15 - The minimum time before the sound should play.\
+_randomat_paranoidyogscast_timer_max_ - Default: 30 - The maximum time before the sound should play.\
+_randomat_paranoidyogscast_volume_ - Default: 125 - The volume the sound should play at.

 ## Places, Everyone
 _Suggested By_: Corvatile\
 Every time a player dies, everyone is teleported to different random spawn locations